burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Nobody knows about it
 * Nobody uses it

-In C++23 the GC has been completely removed from the language.
+In C++23, the GC has been completely removed from the language.

 ### 8. Extended Width Float Point Types

 While single and double-precision floating point numbers are by far the most commonly used, they are not the only format in 2010 - 2024.

-Today computer hardware capable of processing 16-bit floating-point data is becoming more widely available.
+Today, computer hardware capable of processing 16-bit floating-point data is becoming more widely available.
 The C++23 added the possibility to support some alternative floating point formats.

 Specifically, C++23 introduces the following extended floating-point types from IEEE 754:
 * `fp16` (std::float16_t)